 Lakewood Health System is committed to providing the highest standards of care for our patients and residents.
 We continue this work during the challenging times of this COVID-19 pandemic.

 As part of our ongoing efforts to keep our residents, families, and community informed, we have created this section on our website to give you long-term care updates on COVID-19 activity in our care center.
+(For information on visitation for long-term care, please visit the Family Updates page.)
 The information includes:

 - Newly confirmed COVID-19 cases in residents in the care center